What is video-modelling?

 What is video-modelling used for?

 Video-modelling is used to help autistic children learn new skills like social, communication, play and daily living skills.
 It’s also used to help children change their behaviour.
-For example, it can be used to reduce challenging behaviour like aggression and tantrums.
+For example, it can be used to change behaviour like aggression.

 Where does video-modelling come from?